Certainly you want to do everything right, leaving the best possible impression in the room.

-Check the respective articles to understand how to prepare for screening and behavioral interview.
-In this post, we will focus on the final interview, the one with the decision makers.
+Check the respective articles on Interview Penguin to understand how to prepare for screening and behavioral part of the interview process.
+In this post, however, we will focus on the final interview, the one with the decision makers.

 Question 1: What is your management philosophy?

 A good executive always has their philosophy of leading business.

 You should have your own way of doing things, of leading people, and managing the company.
 You should also have a clear vision of what you want to achieve on your position, and which direction you plan to take after they hire you for the job.

 This is the time to present your vision.
 Do it clearly, talk to the point, and show them that you have already thought about your new role in their company.